 O'Day signed an agreement with Phil Rhodes to put his name onto the boat Rhodes had designed, and in 1959 fifty of the new Rhodes 19's were sold.
 The rig was almost an exact knock-off of the Lightning rig, with a single spreader mast and jumper struts.

 With the growing popularity of sailing as a family sport, O'Day drafted a family version of the Rhodes 19 - the Mariner.
 They added a good-sized cabin and redesigned the deck.
 The first Mariner was built in 1963 and was O'Day's first venture into the cruising market.
 The rig on the Mariner was switched to a simpler single spreader design.
 So the boat could go anywhere, a cast iron centerboard was made an option, and over the years the centerboard model became the more popular.
+92 Mariners were made that first year.

 Interior of an early, non two plus two, style Mariner.
 Note window shape and fore hatch.